PyxelM/alucinara/content/languages/morellic/sarvaran/sarvaran.md

 tags:
 - languages
 - morellic
-- sarvaran
+- sarvara
 - minikin
 ---
-Sarvaran `Sarvaran: /sɑˈʋɑ́.ɾa/` was spoken in 6,500YA in the [Sarvaran Civilisation](cultures/morellic/sarvara/sarvara.md) by [Minikin](fauna/minikin/minikin.md).
+Sarvaran `Sarvaran: /sɑˈʋɑ́.ɾa/` was spoken in 6,500YA[^1] in the [Sarvaran Civilisation](cultures/morellic/sarvara/sarvara.md) by [Minikin](fauna/2nd%20realm/minikin/minikin.md).
 It descended from [Proto-Morellic](languages/morellic/proto-morellic.md) and so is part of the [Morellic Language Family](languages/morellic/morellic-family.md).

 ## Phonology
 ### Syllable Structure